ULVA FERRY PONTOON

 Opened in 2018, the Hen House coffee shop at Fanmore offers fantastic home baking, soups and sausage rolls, teas, coffees & hot chocolate to take away.
 Definitely worth stopping off to pick up supplies, or make use of the outdoor seating area to take in the views across Ulva, Gometra and to the Treshnish Isles.

 For more information on planning your trip to Mull and Iona, check out Visit Mull and Iona.
 Find inspiration on things to see and do, where to eat and accommodation.
-They also have some great local guides, travel information and an events calendar to see what’s on.
+They also have great local guides, travel information and an events calendar to see what’s on.